Organisation

 Commitment

-The Organisation does not enter into business with any other organisation which knowingly supports or is found to involve itself in slavery, servitude and forced compulsory labour.
-No labour provided to the Organisation in the pursuance of the provision of its own services is obtained by means of slavery or human trafficking.
-The Organisation strictly adheres to the minimum standards required in relation to its responsibilities under relevant employment legislation in the UK and Ireland, and in many cases exceeds those minimums in relation to its employees.
+Our Organisation acknowledges its responsibilities in relation to tackling modern slavery and commits to complying with the provisions in the Modern Slavery Act 2015.
+Our Organisation understands that this requires an ongoing review of both its internal practices in relation to its labour forces and, additionally, its supply chains.
+Our Organisation does not enter into business with any other organisation which knowingly supports or is found to involve itself in slavery, servitude and forced compulsory labour.
+No labour provided to Our Organisation in the pursuance of the provision of its own services is obtained by means of slavery or human trafficking.
+Our Organisation strictly adheres to the minimum standards required in relation to its responsibilities under relevant employment legislation in the UK and Ireland, and in many cases exceeds those minimums in relation to its employees.

 Supply Chains